B2dfir/gcp_timeliner/ReadMe.md

 Each log entry will be written to a single line in a pipe separated format.

 ### xlsx
 The same as csv, however special formatting characters will be added to simulate nested json formatting in xlsx cells.
-As a result, each log may span multiple lines, which formats well in excel however breaks single line grep-abiblity.
+As a result, each log may span multiple lines, which formats well in excel however breaks single line grep-ability.

 The xlsx output of gcp_timeliner.py can be imported into the included colourised_template.xslx for assisted data analysis and stacking.

-### timesketch
+### TimeSketch
 Writes each log to a single line json entry, with field transformations to meet the TimeSketch expected format.
 Transformations applied to the log include:
 * timestamp -> renamed to 'datetime'
 * method -> renamed to 'timestamp_desc'